mtlee144/linked-blog-starter-md/publish/Campaign 1/Character Creation Helper.md

 ### Knives, Spoons and Forks

 5 knives - a potential plot hook, an element from your past, a spurned lover, something that can be used to create conflict and make it personal.
 A knife is forged lovingly by the player and presented to the DM to stab them with it.
 Should only be two well worded sentences so I can flesh them out.
+- Often basing at least one in your race, one in class, one in backstory is a good start.